alykoshin/generator-mini-rest/app/templates/README.md

 # Prerequisites

 Assuming node and npm are already installed.
-All examples provided for Linux system.
+If not othwerwise mentioned, all examples are provided for Linux system.

 # Installation